Learning Theories in PE

 Thus, the term ‘cognitive constructivism’ comes directly from Piaget’s work and has been contributed to by others, including Bruner (26).
 Cognitive constructivism focuses more on facts and constructing knowledge within one’s own schemas and recognises that ‘social interaction does occur and may be part of the learning process’ (26, p.246).
 But ultimately, cognitive constructivism concludes that knowledge is constructed by the individual based on their own experiences and interpretations.
 A cognitive constructivist classroom emphasises ‘student-centred’ teaching which nurtures independence, autonomy, curiosity, initiative, and active engagement by learners (6, 8).
 It has been linked to inquiry/discovery learning which encourages teachers to carefully plan and organise problems for students to solve, which are tailored to individual’s needs (8, 26, 27).

-TGfU and Game Sense are teaching models that seek to contextualise learning in PE through both modified and authentic game situations (9).
+Theoretical underpinnings are not always black and white.
+For example, depending upon how TGfU and Game Sense are delivered will depend upon whether it is more 'constructivist' or 'constructionist'.
+These teaching models seek to contextualise learning in PE through modified and authentic game situations (9).
 This contrasts with the aforementioned traditional/behaviourist approach where skills and tactics are broken down into small pieces and learnt in decontextualized and isolated skill practises or drills (28, 29).
 Rather, TGfU and Game Sense present learners with a larger and more meaningful ‘chunk’ of content by focusing on developing skills through conditioned games which highlight specific tactical situations, that require learners to make decisions, problem-solve, answer questions, and reflect on their choices and performance (15, 30).
 Consequently, these pedagogical models are seen to take their root in constructivist learning theories, and are the ideal context to develop skills and construct meaning across the psychomotor, cognitive and affective domains (13; 31, 32; 33).
 Research around these models advocate that skills are more effectively learnt in context rather than in isolation, and that skill transference to other situations are also improved when delivered in a game situation (34).
 Additional benefits also include: increased pupil autonomy, motivation, engagement and decision making (33, 35).

 Student looking at wall with classmate climbing over thinking 'I can't do that!'